-• the yacht has full bridge control of main engine manoeuvring;

-• the yacht is fitted with high level bilge alarms in machinery space; and b) Certificate holder is required to have an approved engine manufacturer's course appropriate to the engines' type and power range.
+- a) Can be dual purpose (deck/engine) other than the master if the yacht has been assigned UMS notation or fulfils the following criteria: - the yacht has full bridge control of main engine manoeuvring; - the yacht is fitted with high level bilge alarms in machinery space; and - the engine room alarm system, including the fire alarm if fitted, is relayed to the accommodation and/or the bridge. - b) Certificate holder is required to have an approved engine manufacturer's course appropriate to the engines' type and power range.